-It is important that people admitted to hospital have regular contact with family and friends.
-However, it is also important that we keep people safe from infection on our wards.
-So in the light of the current Coronavirus pandemic, there are a number of steps we need to take to keep everyone safe.
+It is important that children admitted to hospital have regular contact with family and friends.
+However, it is also important that we keep them and other children and young people safe from infection.
+So there are a number of steps we need to take to keep everyone safe.

 Your Health

-> If you wish to bring a child to visit their parent on a ward, please discuss this with the ward in advance so that we can plan appropriately and use family visiting areas.
+- If you wish to bring a child to visit a sibling or friend on a ward, please discuss this with the parents and/or ward team in advance so that they can plan appropriately.

 Telephone and Video-Conference Virtual Visits

-Don't forget, you can stay in contact with the patient by phone or with a video call using a tablet or laptop computer to stay in contact.
+Don't forget, you can stay in contact with the young person by phone or with a video call using a tablet or laptop computer.
+Or on WhatsApp, text or Instagram if they are on it.

 Gifts and Items